Cathy Katin-Grazzini

 Bori, Dry Fermented Bengali Lentil Dumplings

-Another wonderful culinary contribution from West Bengal and Bangladesh are biuli daler bori, delicious, tangy, fermented lentil dumplings.
-Traditionally, bori are sun-dried which preserves them for about a year.
-Classically made with creamy, white urad dal (skinned matpe beans, aka black gram), bori variations use masoor, moong, and matar dals.
-Versions abound: Some bori are made with urad dal alone, some add grated winter melon.
-Some are flavored with asafoetida (hing), seeds, and seasonings, but bori are also enjoyable with no additions at all.
+Another wonderful culinary contribution from West Bengal and Bangladesh are biuli daler bori, little fermented lentil dumplings.
+Classically made with creamy, white urad dal (skinned matpe beans, aka black gram), you can also use masoor, moong, and matar dals.
+Some Bori are simply made without any seasonings; others include them.
+I add seasonings here as options.

 Makes about 100 1-inch bori